 A thirst for fame

 Although Gilgamesh has found friendship, he still hungers for fame and adventure.
 As time passes, this hunger keeps growing inside of him.
 This is when he starts looking for a quest.
 He knows about a notorious demon that dwells in a faraway forest, which is called Humbaba.
-It does not take long before he informs his subjects that he will take off to slay the beast, and he asks Enkidu to join him in his quest for glory and fame.
+Soon after, he informs his subjects that he will take off to slay the beast, and he asks Enkidu to join him in his quest for glory and fame.

 At first, Enkidu declines the invite of Gilgamesh.
 Not only has he started to enjoy his stay in Uruk, but he also warns that slaying Humbaba is a perilous endeavor.
 He explains that Humbaba is not just any demon, but that it is a protector of the forest, who has been installed by the gods themselves.
 Killing the beast would surely anger the gods.